 - Facebook has policies in place to protect its users.
 Familiarize yourself with them to understand what type of content is prohibited.

 You are ready to start harnessing the power of social media advertising for your field service business!
 If you would like to learn more about organic strategy and engagement, check out my previous blog.
 If this sounds like a lot of work, that’s because it is!
-For the best local results, Facebook advertising should be just one part of an overall digital marketing strategy.
+For the best Facebook ad strategy results, and Instagram, Facebook advertising should be just one part of an overall digital marketing strategy.
 If you would like to work with professionals who specialize in digital marketing for the field service industry, contact the experts at our WorkWave Agency!